What makes LED lights flicker?

-Well… put simply, LED flicker occurs when their light output fluctuates.
+Well… put simply, LEDs flicker when their light output fluctuates.
 This fluctuation happens because your dimmable light-emitting diodes are designed to switch on and off at very high speed.

 We’ll dig deeper in the article below.